Arthur Masuaku: West Ham United

 On 8 August 2016, Masuaku joined West Ham United on a four-year contract for a £6.2 million fee.
 He made his West Ham debut in a 2–1 away defeat to Chelsea on 15 August 2016.
 Masuaku admitted that he found his Premier League debut very tough due to the pace and physicality of the league.
 He scored his first goal for West Ham in an EFL Cup tie against Bolton Wanderers on 19 September 2017.

 In the FA Cup fourth round game against Wigan Athletic on 27 January 2018, Masuaku was sent off for spitting at Wigan's Nick Powell following a challenge.
 It was the first sending-off of Masuaku's career.
 Masuaku apologised for the sending off, saying the incident was "totally unacceptable and out of character".
 He received a six match ban for the offence.

 In July 2019, having played 75 times for West Ham, Masuaku signed a contract extension with the club until 2024 with an option to further extend the contract for two years.

 On 4 December 2021, Masuaku scored the winning goal in a 3–2 victory over defending UEFA Champions League winners Chelsea.
-The goal, a mishit cross that caught out Chelsea goalkeeper Edouard Mendy at his near post, was his first ever Premier League goal.
+The goal, a mishit cross that caught out Chelsea goalkeeper Edouard Mendy at his near post, was his only Premier League goal.